TilBlechschmidt/stembed/code/stabg/StackLogic.md

         - Problematic because it breaks the paradigm
         - Plugins should instead be of a streaming nature
         - Instead, provide cycle functions like "pre_cycle_start" so that a plugin can know when one batch of execs has finished
+- "Serialize" on embedded by either transmuting into byte slices or just straight up storing raw pointer+len and "forgetting" the memory temporarily in regards to the borrow checker

 # Type implementations & explanations